thanhvu0895/CMKit-Java-Learning-Management-System/README.md

 Instructors can add materials to a course/ a class as following:
 ![image](https://user-images.githubusercontent.com/75138396/221347258-79db8124-12fe-4639-a271-faf38eaa1b0e.png)

-# IV.
+# III.
 Interacting with Course Content on CMKit
 Students can view materials and assignments added to a course/class and can complete assignments, which are then graded by the professor or the grader.